spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 **Request**: ✅

-**Explanation**: From a tenant user quota perspective, user A has the following remanining resources - two virtual clusters, 12 CPU, 20 GiB Memory, and 40 GiB of storage.
+**Explanation**: From a tenant user quota perspective, user A has the following remaining resources - two virtual clusters, 12 CPU, 20 GiB Memory, and 40 GiB of storage.
 From a cluster group perspective, user A is within the resource limits of the dev-special cluster group.

 <br />